migojitux/asdf/README.md

 * Travel times between stations is fixed, and cannot be made to account for the wait-time suffered by changing line/platforms
 * The concept of "Piccadilly Circus Bakerloo Line" and "Piccadilly Circus Piccadilly Line" is a horrible hack.
 It was necessary in order to avoid a much more glorious (complicated, time-consuming) data model that I started implementing.
 Alas, the 'perfect' model would have required a complete re-write of the graph system and for me to write a whole new handler for the bi-directional shortest-path algorithm.
 In this case, I went for "Done is better than perfect"
 * The traversal time from one line/platform to another is thus used to represent the wait-time for another train to arrive.
 This is obviously going to be an 'average' value, but in reality it would need to be aware of peak and off-peak schedules

+Given more time, I would like to:
+* make the data more realistic (presently all the times are set to 3.6 minutes)
+* put an interactive prompt for the user to select which two stations they would like to see the distances between (so that they don't have to edit the file q3.rb)
+* Put an output formatter, so that the path and distance are formatted in a more user-friendly layout